We Love Native Species!

 The annual tree seedling sale may contain a few non-native species.
 As partners of North Country Invasive Species Management Area (NCCISMA) we do not offer non-native plants that are considered invasive.

-For more information about our annual tree seedling sale, click the heading above.
+For more information about our annual tree seedling sale, click here.

 Like native trees and shrubs, they are great for any landscape and are highly tolerant to our year-round weather conditions.
 Native plants can adapt to poor quality soils because of their extensive root systems.
 They are drought tolerant and require less maintenance.
 With proper installation practices, establishment may be less than 2 years.
 Once established, maintenance of native plants is much less than cultivars, many of which require high amounts of watering, pruning, and winter protection.